For more information on a policy or procedure, click on desired topic:

 The drop dates for courses that meet for a shorter time period than the normal term beginning and ending dates will be prorated based upon the course drop dates for the full term upon notification to the Scheduling Center.

 Tennessee Board of Regents policy prohibits students from dropping ACT/COMPASS prescribed courses except under extenuating circumstances and with the approval of the director of University Studies.
-A student desiring to drop a course must contact the University College Advising Center at (615) 898-2339 (McFarland Building) to begin the process.
+A student desiring to drop a course must contact the MT One Stop to begin the process.
 Failure to comply will result in an automatic grade of "F."

 Student athletes must obtain permission from the Student-Athlete Enhancement Center before processing drop/add forms in the Scheduling Center.
 International students should obtain permission from the International Affairs (Admissions) Office.

 MTSU participates in the National Student Clearinghouse.
 Enrollment information is securely transmitted to the Clearinghouse once a month.
 It takes the Clearinghouse up to three business days to process our enrollment data.